LPC popped this question into the suggestion box:

 OK, not really, but I HAD to throw this Halloween photo in.
 I made that costume myself from thrifted goods and craft store finds, and cannot believe I got rid of it.

 This is a few months before we got married.
 We’re in the South Padre Islands shooting someone else’s wedding.
 So it’s not my fault I’m frizzy.
 That place is like a sauna.
 I’ve got on a top that fits in a color that flatters with a good neckline.
 Definite progress.

 This is right around the time that my girlier style began to take shape.
 This was the tightest, sexiest top I owned and I felt amazing in it.
 Also, that’s a skirt I’m wearing.
 Among my first.
 Seriously.

 Then I spent several years looking more or less like this: Cute and stylish, but super matchy and lacking creativity.
 I relied on the clothes to be interesting for me instead of creating interesting mixtures myself or playing with accessories.

 This is pretty well into the blog and I’ve started to hone.
-By this time, I’ve described my personal style as “arty-eclectic with a broad streak of retro influence,” which I still believe holds true.
+By this time, I’ve described my personal style as “arty-eclectic with a broad streak of retro influence.”
 I think this simple outfit with marvelous details encapsulates the beginnings of that style.